mohammeduvez29/Campus-Event-Management-System/README.md

 Student → Uses /student, /register, /attendance, /feedback

 Future scope includes fully functioning web app for admin and mobile app for the students.

+To run the app
+pip install flask (if not already installed) python app.py

+API can be used using POST or GET